ana-ka/analyserm/readme.md

 ### usage:
-* id_to_name.py to scrape profile information
+* id_to_name.py - scrape profile information
-* analyzerm.py to create gephi format graphs from gathered information
+* analyzerm.py - create gephi format graphs from gathered information
+* communi.py - stand alone tool to create community graphs with a certain user as the starting node

 ### notes:
 * adjust parameters as needed in the source